-Course Code: IDE 403 Course Name:

-Creative Interior Design
+Course Code: IDE 403 Course Name: Creative Interior Design

-Course Description: the research and application of design theory to a competition

 This is an advanced course, which involves the research and application of design theory to a competition project.
 Students will prepare competition entries from conceptual diagrams, preliminary design and code analysis to final presentation.
 Student projects may emphasize "Green" design and/or experimental technology and materials.